 There are many factors that determine the severity of a car accident injury, such as:

-- Whether or not the car had airbags and if they deployed on impact or were defective.
-Also, in most cars, the airbags are reserved for the front seats.
+Whether or not the car had airbags and if they deployed on impact or were defective.

-- Placement of the passengers in the car.
-Some types of accidents have greater impact on the people in certain parts of the car.
+Placement of passengers in the car.
+Some types of car accidents have greater impact on the people in certain locations of the car.

-- What direction the people in the car were facing during impact.
-People could be looking behind them, to the side, or looking straight in front of them.
-Likewise, small children facing forward in car seats face different challenges than those facing the rear.
+Direction car passengers were facing at the time of the collision.
+Small children riding forward in car seats face different challenges than those facing the rear.

 The most common injuries resulting from car crashes include: